humphd/desktop/README.md

 Next, spend some time reading [CONTRIBUTING.md](.github/CONTRIBUTING.md) and the project's extensive [developer documentation](docs).
 Pay special attention to the information on [setup, building, and debugging](docs/contributing/setup.md).

-The remainder of this walkthrough assumes that you know how to do the following:
+The remainder of this walkthrough assumes that you have read the docs above, and know how to build and run the code.
+The project uses [yarn](https://yarnpkg.com/en/docs/getting-started) to manage dependencies and run build scripts, specifically:

 * install dependencies using `yarn`
 * build the app using `yarn build:dev`